statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 (ii) where no such invitation was sent to the applicant, two months from the date on which one or more elements referred to in Article 11(1)(iii) were first received by the receiving Office.

-b) Where a correction under Article 11(2) or a notice under Rule 20.6a) confirming the incorporation by reference of an element referred to in Article 11(1)(iii)d) or e) is received by the receiving Office after the expiration of the applicable time limit under paragraph a) but before that Office sends a notification to the applicant under Rule 20.4(i), that correction or notice shall be considered to have been received within that time limit.
+b) Where neither a correction under Article 11(2) nor a notice under Rule 20.6(a) confirming the incorporation by reference of an element referred to in Article 11(1)(iii)(d) or (e) is received by the receiving Office prior to the expiration of the applicable time limit under paragraph (a), any such correction or notice received by that Office after the expiration of that time limit but before it sends a notification to the applicant under Rule 20.4(i) shall be considered to have been received within that time limit.
 20.8.   *Incompatibility with National Laws*

 a) If, on October 5, 2005, any of Rules 20.3a)(ii) and b)(ii), 20.5a)(ii) and d), and 20.6 are not compatible with the national law applied by the receiving Office, the Rules concerned shall not apply to an international application filed with that receiving Office for as long as they continue not to be compatible with that law, provided that the said Office informs the International Bureau accordingly by April 5, 2006.
 The information received shall be promptly published by the International Bureau in the Gazette.